boisgera/-A-beginner-s-guide-to-countable-ordinals/Ordinals and Ordinal Hierarchies.md

 suppose that it is a strategy for the first player.
 Run the game with the first player using this strategy and the second making some arbitrary set of moves.
-This generates a sequence which we shall place outside X (thus ensuring that the second player\'s moves result in a sequence not in X and thereby defeat the first strategy.)
+This generates a sequence which we shall place outside $X$ (thus ensuring that the second player\'s moves result in a sequence not in $X$ and thereby defeat the first strategy.)
 Now take the second strategy in the well-ordering.
 Suppose it is a strategy for the second player.
 Choose arbitrary moves for the first player and run the game with this strategy, *except* that the first player\'s moves should be chosen in such a way that the resulting sequence is not the same as the sequence we first produced.
 This sequence is easy to avoid, though, as there are continuum-many choices for the moves of the first player.
-Having generated the second sequence, put it in X (ensuring now that the second strategy is not a winning strategy for the second player).
+Having generated the second sequence, put it in $X$ (ensuring now that the second strategy is not a winning strategy for the second player).

 Continue this way, at each stage taking the minimal strategy (in the